 The interment service will usually follow the cremation and will involve close family and friends being gathered at the chosen location where the ashes will be permanently laid, usually a burial spot.

-A burial is typically reference when a body is placed into the ground whereas an internment is when the ashes are placed into their permanent resting place
+A burial is typically referenced when a body is placed into the ground whereas an interment is when the ashes are placed into their permanent resting place

 Choosing Cremation over Traditional Burial